Request Demo

-Customer effort signifies the effort a customer has to spend to complete a task or to reach a goal while interacting with an organization.
-The reason the Customer is trying to reach the company could be a task such as solving a problem, purchasing a product or service, meeting a demand or acquiring information.
-Organizations and companies aim to reduce customer effort by making it easier to meet customer expectations through clear and simple processes, easy-to-use interfaces and knowledgeable/competent customer service representatives.
+Customer effort (CES) signifies the effort a customer has to spend to complete a task or to reach a goal while interacting with an organization.
+The reason the customer is trying to reach the company could be a task such as solving a problem, purchasing a product or service, meeting demand, or acquiring information.
+Organizations and companies aim to reduce customer effort by making it easier to meet customer expectations through clear and simple processes, easy-to-use interfaces, and knowledgeable/competent customer service representatives.

 How to Measure Customer Effort?